Easy Gluten-Free Chicken Tetrazzini

 Are you ready to try this easy gluten-free chicken spaghetti recipe?

-The first step is to gather up your chicken tetrazzini ingredients and put them all on the counter.
+The first step is to gather your chicken tetrazzini ingredients and put them all on the counter.
 It helps keep me organized, and I do this for any cooking or baking.

 Step 1: Add the butter, onion, and garlic to a skillet and cook on medium heat for 5 minutes.